 ■ Set the selector switch to the "0" position.
-The radio will be switched on and off with the ignition.
+The multimedia system will be switched on and off with the ignition.

-Operating the radio from the living area battery:
+Power supply by living area battery:

-■ Set the selector switch to the "1" position.
-The radio will be powered at all times from the living area battery.
+■ Set the selector switch to the "T" position.
+The multimedia system can also be operated while the ignition is switched off.